Semantic Segmentation by Semantic Proportions: Experiments

-\textbf{SP degraded by clustering}.
 We now conduct the sensitivity analysis of our method by degrading the SP of the training images by clustering.
-The degradation procedures are: i) clustering the set of the given ST, i.e., $\{\vect{\rho}^*_{i}\}_{i \in {\Omega}_{\rm T}}$, into $K$ clusters by $K$-means; ii) clustering the training set ${\cal X}_{\rm T}$ into the same $K$ clusters, say ${\cal X}_{\rm T}^k, k=1, \ldots, K$, corresponding to the ST clusters; and iii) assigning all the training images in cluster ${\cal X}_{\rm T}^k$ the same SP which is randomly selected from the SP of one image in this cluster; see also Figure \ref{fig:sp-clustering} for illustration.
-Obviously, implementing this way of degrading the SP, all the images' SP in the training set ${\cal X}_{\rm T}$ are changed except for $K$ (i.e., the number of clusters) images.
-The smaller the number $K$, the severer the ST degradation.
+The degradation procedures are: i) clustering the set of the given SP, i.e., $\{\vect{\rho}^*_{i}\}_{i \in {\Omega}_{\rm T}}$, into $K$ clusters by $K$-means; ii) clustering the training set ${\cal X}_{\rm T}$ into the same $K$ clusters, say ${\cal X}_{\rm T}^k, k=1, \ldots, K$, corresponding to the SP clusters; and iii) assigning all the training images in cluster ${\cal X}_{\rm T}^k$ the same SP which is randomly selected from the SP of one image in this cluster; see also Figure \ref{fig:sp-clustering} for illustration.
+Obviously, implementing this way of degrading the SP, all the images' SP in the training set ${\cal X}_{\rm T}$ are changed except for $K$ (i.e., the number of clusters) images if every training image has different SP annotation in the original SP set.
+The smaller the number $K$, the severer the SP degradation.

-The performance of our method regarding the ST degraded by clustering is shown in Table \ref{table:cluster}, indicating again the robustness of our methodology corresponding to the SP.
-For example, after just using $K=100$ images' SP for the whole training set ${\cal X}_{\rm T}$, the Mean IoU of our method only drops 1\%; and just using $K=5$ images' SP for the whole training set, our method can still work to some extent (i.e., the Mean IoU just drops less than half).
+The performance of our method regarding the SP degraded by clustering is shown in Table \ref{table:cluster}, indicating again the robustness of our methodology corresponding to the SP.
+For example, after just using $K=100$ images' SP for the whole training set ${\cal X}_{\rm T}$, the Mean IoU of our method only drops by $\sim 2.5\%$; and just using $K=5$ images' SP for the whole training set, our method can still work to some extent (i.e., the Mean IoU just drops less than half).
 This again shows that our method is indeed quite robust corresponding to the SP.
-Most importantly, this also inspires us that the annotators could in practice just provide rough SP for some representative images from the whole training set rather than the SP for the whole training set, which will further significantly reduce the annotation effort.
+This suggests one possible strategy to reduce effort is to cluster images (for example from patients with a similar level of disease) and then estimate SP on represetive images in the cluster.